• Skip to main content

 • Bring the mixture to a boil and then reduce heat to medium-low.
 Simmer for 10 minutes, stirring occasionally.

-• Add the remaining cup of blueberries to the pot and continue to summer for another 8 minutes.
+• Add the remaining cup of blueberries to the pot and continue to simmer for another 8 minutes.

 • Remove pot from the heat and stir in lemon juice.